samurai715/316way-exercises/README.md

 8. On your Mac, create a folder path structure so that you are ultimately in the following:  ~/code/git/    This /git folder is where I recommend you store all your Github repositories.

-9. In the terminal within ~/code/git/ type in the following command:
+9. In the terminal within ~/code/git/ type in the following command (don't worry if it looks like nothing happens.
+Something will happen silently in the background):

 > git config --global credential.helper osxkeychain